 RISE is a US-based nonprofit organization supporting survivors of acid and burns violence around the world.

-is to activate the potential of survivors and student advocates to realize their potential to create meaningful change.
+is to activate the potential of survivors and advocates to realize their potential to create meaningful change.

 The name RISE

 reflects our dual mission.
 The first aspect of our mission is supporting survivors of acid and burns violence around the world.
-The accompanying aspect is supporting student advocates in moving from concerned bystanders to active participants in the solution.
+The accompanying aspect is supporting advocates in moving from concerned bystanders to active participants in the solution.
 In this way, the name RISE reflects our emphasis on personal accountability and transformation, for survivors and advocates.

 Why the dual mission?